Welcome to Sourdough September

 Sourdough can be made in many ways, I love to make mine by hand, but sometimes using a mixer is useful when I have lots of doughs to make, or I want to give my arms a break; as always, there is no mess, no faff, no unnecessary steps with my process.
 Just simple straightforward steps.

-You can use any size of KitchenAid mixer, I used my tilt head one to make this loaf, using the dough hook and the stainless steel mixing bowl that comes with the mixer, and baking in my usual enamel roaster.
+You can use any size of KitchenAid mixer, I use the dough hook and the stainless steel mixing bowl that comes with the mixer, or a glass bowl, or the ceramic bread bowl, and bake in my usual enamel roaster.

 This is what I do:

-*I mix the ingredients in the standard stainless steel bowl with the dough hook on setting 1 for 4-5 mins.
+*I mix the ingredients with the dough hook on setting 1 for 4-5 mins.

 *I take the dough hook out and place it in a covered bowl in between uses so that the dough does not dry on it.